Kwintenvdb/notion-deepl/README.md

 Flags:
   -b, --block-id string          The Notion block ID to translate (required) -d, --deepl-api-key string     DeepL API key (required: if not provided, the DEEPL_API_KEY environment variable will be used)
+  -f, --formality string         The formality of the translation (options: default, more, less, prefer_more, prefer_less) (default "default")
   -h, --help                     help for notion-deepl -n, --notion-api-key string    Notion API key (required: if not provided, the NOTION_API_KEY environment variable will be used)
   -s, --source-language string   The source language (optional: will be automatically detected for each block if not specified)